Disease Guide ·Exocrine Pancreatic Insufficiency ·2026

 Treatment - $50-$200/month Lifetime

-Pancreatic enzyme replacement ($50-$200/month) mixed into every meal for life.
-Powdered enzyme supplements (like Pancreazyme) are most effective.
-Raw pancreas can be a cheaper alternative.
-Vitamin B12 injections ($20-$50/month initially) are often needed.
+Powdered enzyme supplements ($50-$200/month) mixed into every meal for life.
+B12 injections ($20-$50/month) often needed.
 Highly digestible, low-fat diet.
-Some dogs need antibiotic courses for small intestinal bacterial overgrowth.
-Average $50-$200/month — forever
+Some need antibiotics for small intestinal bacterial overgrowth.
+Raw pancreas is cheaper alternative.
+Average $50-$200/month - forever

 Total Cost - $600-$2,400/year